srimi24/Blockchain---Javascript/README.md

 # Blockchain---Javascript
-This is a project based on the concepts of how a Blockchain works.
+This is a project based on the concept of 'Proof of Stake' under Blockchain.